RxLaboratory/Duik/src-docs/docs/advanced/api/getting-started.md

 // thisObj is either undefined (for stand alone script) or the panel containing the ui (for ScriptUI panel) (function(thisObj)
 {
-     // If you only need Duik, just include DuAEF_Duik_api at the beginning
+     // If you only need Duik, just include Duik_api at the beginning
-     #include "DuAEF_Duik_api.jsxinc";
+     #include "Duik_api.jsxinc";

      // Running the init() method of DuAEF is required to setup everything properly.
      DuAEF.init( "YourScriptName", "1.0.0", "YourCompanyName" );